 Specimen containers must be labeled.
 See the EHS SOP, Chemical Container Labeling.
 The storage solution, not the initial preserving solution, is what must be recorded on the label.

-Disposal of specimens and preserving/ storage solutions is accomplished by tagging them for collection by EHS.
+Generally, unwanted specimens are incinerated, collected by EHS, or managed through a contractor.
+Specimens must not be disposed as ordinary garbage.
+Disposal of preserving and storage solutions is accomplished by tagging them for collection by EHS.